ez-engines/ez-permissions/README.md

 - User can has role in scope of some resource (Project, Company, Business, etc.)
 - User can has role in global scope (without scope)
 - If user want access data in scope of resource - user must has assigned role scoped for this resource
-- If user want access data in global scope - user must has assigned role wihtout any scoped resorce (global role)
+- If user want access data in global scope - user must has assigned role without any scoped resource (global role)
 - User with global role - can't access scoped resources.
 - User with scoped role - can't access global resources.